DS-100/fa20/gradproject.md

 **The accuracy of your final classifier on the test set will count for 25% of your grade on the final report.**

-Please submit everything as a zip file to Gradescope.
-The directory structure in the zip file should be the same as the one in `~/shared/grad_proj/computer_vision`.
+Please submit the notebooks only as a zip file to Gradescope.
+Use relative paths instead of absolute paths in your notebooks to faciliate notebook rerun.

 ## <a name="deliverables"></a>Deliverable Deadlines